-Notice of availability of reasonable alternative standard – The plan or issuer must disclose in all plan materials describing the terms of a health-contingent wellness program, and in any disclosure that an individual did not satisfy an initial outcome based standard, the availability of a reasonable alternative standard to qualify for the reward (and, if applicable, the possibility of waiver of the otherwise applicable standard), including contact information for obtaining a reasonably alternative standard and a statement that recommendations of an individual’s personal physician will be accommodated.
-The plan materials merely are required to mention that an alternative program is available; it is not necessary to describe its terms, which need not be determined in advance.
-Moreover, if the plan materials mention that a wellness program is available, without describing its terms, then there is no requirement to make reference to an alternative.
+The plan or issuer must disclose in all plan materials the terms of a health-contingent wellness program, and in any disclosure that an individual did not satisfy an initial outcome-based standard, the availability of a reasonable alternative standard to qualify for the reward (and, if applicable, the possibility of waiver of the otherwise applicable standard), including contact information for obtaining a reasonably alternative standard and a statement that recommendations of an individual’s personal physician will be accommodated.
+The plan materials are merely required to mention that an alternative program is available; it is not necessary to describe its terms, which need not be determined in advance.
+Moreover, if the plan materials mention that a wellness program is available, without describing its terms, then there is no requirement to refer to an alternative.

 Sample language for the notice is as follows: